 \begin{qst} Let $A$ be a pure \ca. Is $\Cu(A) \cong \Cu(\mathcal{Z} \otimes A)$? \end{qst}

 We start with an important technical result, which generalizes some of the \CuSgp{} techniques underlying Proposition~6.4 and Theorem~10.5 in \cite{AntPerRobThi24TracesUltra}.

-\begin{prp} Let $(S,\Sigma)$ be a scaled \CuSgp{} satisfying \axiomO{5} and \axiomO{7}.
-Assume that $S$ has locally bounded comparison amplitude, and also that is upper and lower functionally almost divisible.
+\begin{prp} Let $(S,\Sigma)$ be a scaled \CuSgp{} satisfying \axiomO{5}.
+Assume that $(S,\Sigma)$ has controlled comparison and is functionally divisible.
 Then $S$ is pure. \end{prp} \begin{proof} We first prove that $S$ is almost unperforated.
 Let $x,y\in S$, $n\in\NN$, and assume that $(n+1)x\leq ny$.
 We must show that $x\leq y$.
 This is equivalent to showing that $x'\leq y$ for any $x'\in S$ such that $x'\ll x$.